Dalian coking coal, coke futures rise on supply concerns | MarketScreener

-materials rose on Tuesday, led by an over 6% jump in coking coal
+futures rose on Tuesday, led by an over 6% jump in the

 "Affected by the pandemic situation at home and abroad,